telerik/fiddler-jam-docs/introduction.md

 The Fiddler Jam Chrome extension logs all HTTP(S) traffic between your Chrome browser and the Internet.

-**Screenshots on User Interactions**
+**Video and Screenshots on User Interactions**

-The extended log information includes screenshots for each user interaction with the page (clicks) during the HTTP(S) traffic recording.
+The extended log information can include a video recording of the expected browser page and screenshots for each user interaction with the page (clicks) during the HTTP(S) traffic recording.
 Empower your recording with visual information related to specific reproduction workflows.

 **Record Developer Logs**

-Record the developer's console logs for additional debug information and for investigation of complex issues on-the-fly.
+Record the developer's console logs for additional debug information and investigate complex issues on the fly.

 **Cloud Space Submissions**

-Recorded logs can be easily submitted to the Fiddler Jam portal, where they can be saved, organized, analyzed, and shared with other collaborators.
+Recorded logs can be quickly submitted to the Fiddler Jam portal, where they can be saved, organized, analyzed, and shared with other collaborators.
 The Fiddler Jam cloud portal provides means to control accessibility by providing access rights.

 **Fiddler Everywhere Integration**

 Submitted logs are compatible with Fiddler Everywhere for in-depth investigation.

+**Protecting the Sensitive Data**

+The Fiddler Jam capturing comes with powerful default masking of information considered as sensitive.
+Additional masking of all POST data is also available.

 ## Chrome Extension Getting Started